zdravkov/kendo-docs/api/web/editor.md

 ### tools.name `String`

-When specifying a tool as an object, a tool name is required.
+When specifying a tool as an object, a tool name is required. **Please note that "undo" and "redo" are reserved tool names.**

 #### Example